MaastrichtU-IDS/best-practices/website/docs/git-tutorial.md

 ✔️ Can be easily customized to have a more personal process to commit and push

-❌ More work to learn, and get nice branch visualizations
+❌ More work to learn, and to get nice branches visualizations

 ### IDE built-in support

-25% of `git` users at IDS use their favorite IDE (Integrated Development Environment) `git` built-in support.
+25% of `git` users at IDS use their favorite IDE `git` built-in support (e.g. [VisualStudio Code](https://code.visualstudio.com/) or [IntelliJ](https://www.jetbrains.com/idea/)).

 ✔️ To manage `git` with a friendly UI without exiting your IDE

-✔️ Some IDE integrates `git` really well in their UI, e.g. VS Code allows you to revert only selected lines that changed directly from the test editor.
+✔️ Some IDEs integrate `git` really well in their UI, e.g. VS Code allows you to revert only selected lines that changed directly from the test editor.

-❌ Not always well integrated depending on the IDE and how you use `git` (have you seen the size of the buttons in the VSCode UI?!)
+❌ Not always well integrated depending on the IDE, and how you use `git` (have you seen the size of the buttons in the VSCode UI?!)

 ### Desktop UI applications